 30 years of dependabilitySince 1979, more than 1.5 billion original Mepore dressings have been sold.
 Perhaps because Mepore was the world's first self-adhesive dressing*.
 Perhaps because of the continual performance updates, keeping up with the needs of patients and professionals and setting the standards for all conventional dressings along the way.
 But mostly, we think, for one simple unsurprising reason: dependable performance, shift in and shift out.
 Since day one.

 Product description Mepore Film is a flexible, transparent, breathable film dressing made of polyurethane, coated with a polyacrylic adhesive.
 The dressing is supported with a transparent sheet paper frame to ease the application.

-Mode of action Mepore Film provides a flexible, transparent covering to protect the wound whilst conforming to surface irregularities and body contours.
+Mode of action Mepore Film provides a flexible, transparent covering to protect the wound while conforming to surface irregularities and body contours.

-Mepore Film maintains a moist environment yet due to its vapour permeability allows excess moisture pass away from the wound and surrounding skin.
+Mepore Film maintains a moist environment yet thanks to its vapor permeability allows excess moisture pass away from the wound and surrounding skin.

 Mepore Film provides a barrier to fluid strike-through and bacterial contamination.

 Intended use Mepore Film is intended for a wide range of wounds in the granulation phase such as superficial burns, IV sites, abrasions, lacerations, donor sites, superficial pressure ulcers, closed surgical wounds, and may help to prevent skin breakdown.

 Mepore Film can be used as a conformable fixation device or as a secondary dressing to cover dressings such as hydrogels, alginates and foam dressings.